AI Research · Workplace Strategy

 AI Impact Report 2026

-Find out how your organisation could save 10.9 hours a week — and what that means for workforce planning, real estate, and your people’s wellbeing.
+Find out how AI gives the average UK worker 10.9 hours a week back — and what the net model means for workforce planning, office space, and your people’s wellbeing.

 Executive summary